Snowflake-Labs/sfquickstarts/site/sfguides/src/servicenow_to_snowflake_connector/servicenow_to_snowflake_connector.md

 > Absolutely attach a resource monitor to the SERVICENOW_WAREHOUSE.
 Go to Admin->Resource Monitors->+ Resource Monitor, and create a warehouse resource monitor:
 ![resource monitor](assets/monitor.png)

-## Select ServiceNow Tables
+## Select ServiceNow® Tables
 Duration: 1

 > aside negative
 > A couple of things to be aware of:
 > - The connector can only ingest tables with **sys_id** columns present.
-> - ServiceNow views are not supported.
+> - ServiceNow® views are not supported.
 Instead of ingesting these views, you should synchronize all tables for the underlying view and join the synchronized tables in Snowflake.
 > - Incremental updates occur only for tables with **sys_updated_on** or **sys_created_on** columns.
 > - For tables that do not have sys_updated_on or sys_created_on columns, the connector uses **truncate and load** mode.
 In this mode, the table is always ingested using the initial load approach, and newly ingested data replaces the old data.